-The liver coordinates our metabolism through the synthesis of lipids from carbohydrates and storage of both fats and carbs as glycogen.
+The liver coordinates our metabolism through the synthesis of lipids from carbohydrates and the storage of both fats and carbs as glycogen.
 The liver’s peripheral circadian clock is powered by both the SCN (core clock) and by feeding timing.
-CLOCK and BMAL1 genes are thus involved in the rhythm of glucose metabolism and release.
+Also, the CLOCK and BMAL1 genes participate in the rhythm of glucose metabolism and release.

 What does this mean?
 Our body is primed to break things down (metabolize) better at different times of the day.
 This applies to everything coming into the liver – from foods that we eat to toxins we are exposed to.
 Here are a couple of studies on food as examples: